AshwiniNaik04/TravelShare/README.md

 # 🌍 TravelShare

-TravelShare is a full-stack web application where users can share, explore, and manage travel places with location details.
+TravelShare is a full-stack MERN web application that allows users to share travel experiences with images, descriptions, and location details.
+Users can explore posts from others, interact through likes, and manage their own travel places.
+The application focuses on combining social interaction with location-based visualization using Google Maps Embed.
-Users can add places they visited along with images, descriptions, and view them on an interactive map.

 ---

 ## ✨ Features

-- User authentication (Signup / Login)
+- Secure user authentication using JWT
-- Add travel places with title, description, address & image
-- View all shared places from users
-- Update and delete your own places
+- Create, update, and delete travel posts (CRUD functionality)
-- Image upload support
-- Location integration using coordinates
-- Secure REST API with authentication
+- Upload images for travel experiences
+- Explore travel places shared by users
+- Integrated Google Maps Embed for location visualization
+- Manage personal travel posts
-- Responsive UI for all devices
+- Fully responsive UI for mobile and desktop devices

 ---